-Regulating and managing water resources
+Regulating water services

-Over the medium term, the DWS will continue to conduct technical regulatory assessments on the provision of water services.
-These valuations measure the level of compliance with the Green and Blue Drop regulatory standards.
-As such, the department plans to assess 963 wastewater systems in 2021/22 and determine the resource quality of the uThukela River System in 2022/23.
-In continuing to improve equitable access to water resources, the DWS aims to process 80% of the water use licence applications it receives within 120 days in each year over the MTEF period.
-To carry out these activities, R10.8 billion is allocated to the Water Resources Management programme over the MTEF period.
+Over the period ahead, the DWS plans to reintroduce regulatory quality valuations on the provision of water services.
+These valuations are intended to measure the level of compliance with the green drop and blue drop standards.
+Accordingly, the department plans to assess 963 wastewater in 2020/21 and 1 010 water supply systems in 2021/22.
+To improve equitable access to water resources, the department plans to process 80% of the water use licence applications it receives within 120 days.
+In addition, the department plans to assess and determine the resource quality of the uThukela River system.
+These activities will be carried out in the Water Sector Regulation programme, which is expected to receive allocations amounting to R1.3 billion over the medium term.